InternetAstronaut/InternetAstronaut/README.md

 ### Hi there! 👋

 Working on:
-- see my projects that i am working on [here](https://github.com/Guga-innecco/dev-preview) 😅
+- see the projects that i am working on [here](https://github.com/Guga-innecco/dev-preview) 😅

 ## Programming stats
 Favorite Language: `C`